peterhinch/micropython-nano-gui/README.md

 I froze a subset of the `drivers` and the `gui` directories.
 A subset minimises the size of the firmware build and eliminates modules which won't compile due to the complex number issue.
 The directory structure in my frozen modules directory matched that of the source.
-This is the structure of my frozen
+This was the structure of my frozen directory before I added the 4 bit driver:
-directory:
 ![Image](images/esp8266_tree.JPG)

 I erased flash, built and installed the new firmware.
 Finally I copied